RISE International is a 501(c)(3) non-profit organization based in Northfield, IL, USA.

-RISE International grants funds raised to RISE Angola, based in Lobito, Benguela in Angola.
+RISE International grants funds raised to RISE Angola, based in Benguela, Angola.

-RISE Angola is a non-governmental organization registered in Angola and certified by UTCAH (Technical Unit for the Coordination of Humanitarian Assistance), who oversees the work of NGOs in Angola.
+RISE Angola is a non-governmental organization registered in Angola and certified by IPROCAC (Institute for Community Aid Promotion and Coordination), who oversees the work of NGOs in Angola.
 RISE Angola is our implementing partner with direct responsibility and oversight of projects and programs.